bentenjamin/manual-connections/README.md

+# Fork

+This fork is to have an automated startup and port forward.
+The port will ping with cron and forward the port to a discord webhook that will post the servers ip address every time it changes.

 # Manual PIA VPN Connections

 This repository contains documentation on how to create native WireGuard and OpenVPN connections to our __NextGen network__, and also on how to enable Port Forwarding in case you require this feature.
 You will find a lot of information below.
 However if you prefer quick test, here is the __TL/DR__: